 FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 If you’re confused by recourse vs. non-recourse factoring, you’re not alone.
-With all types of invoice factoring, a company — called a factoring company — is responsible for collecting unpaid or past-due invoices.
+With all types of invoice factoring, a factoring company — also called a factor — is responsible for collecting unpaid or past-due invoices.
 Trucking companies and other businesses use this method to outsource debt collection.

 With recourse factoring, you’ll still be responsible for the debt if it remains unpaid.
 With non-recourse factoring, the factoring company assumes responsibility for the debt, usually for a higher fee.